 You are asked to supply certain credit card and billing information in order to purchase Emma’s services.
-That information is transferred, using the most secure transmission technology, to a trusted third party for processing.
-The information is then encrypted using Data Encryption Standard 3 (Triple DES) and securely stored to handle your transactions.
+That information is transferred, using secure transmission technology, to a trusted, PCI compliant, third party for processing and securely stored by them to handle your transactions.
 Your credit card information is not stored on the Emma website or in our database.
 We do not have access to your credit card information, and we do not know whether you chose the Flowers or Picket Fence motif for your card design, though our personal preference is for the Picket Fence.

 10. A note about social media